 You can also add multiple checks within a single check() statement:

 When this test executes, the output will look something like this:

 When a check fails, the script will continue executing successfully and will not return a 'failed' exit status.
 If you need the whole test to fail based on the results of a check, you have to combine checks with thresholds.
 This is particularly useful in specific contexts, such as integrating k6 into your CI pipelines or receiving alerts when scheduling your performance tests.

-Here we can quickly see what checks are failing.
 When you select a check, you can see the count of passes/failures at given points in the test.
-You can also add the check to the analysis tab, for further comparison with other metrics.
+You can also add the check to the Analysis tab, for and compare it to other metrics.